 Rule 6-2: Anonymity of Examinations, Papers, Projects, or Other Written Work Product

 A. Examinations.
-All graded examinations (either for letter grade or pass/fail credit) will be submitted using examination numbers, not student names.
+All graded examinations (whether assigned a letter grade, numerical score, or assessed on a pass/fail basis) must be administered using examination numbers, not student names.
 The Registrar's office will assign examination numbers to students.